sudharocks/azure-docs/articles/marketplace/partner-center-portal/commercial-marketplace-lead-management-instructions-salesforce.md

    ![Connection details pop-up window Validate Contact email box.](./media/commercial-marketplace-lead-management-instructions-salesforce/salesforce-connection-details.png)

-1. Under **Contact email**, enter email addresses for people in your company who should receive email notifications when a new lead is received.
-You can provide multiple emails by separating them with a semicolon.

 1. Select **OK**.

 To make sure you've successfully connected to a lead destination, select **Validate**.
 If successful, you'll have a test lead in the lead destination.